ArnoNowatzky/commonmodulesprototype/readme.md

 in one of the client projects (client/java....) to start the client, which tests the integration

 ## Runtime exectuable jar
-The subproject 'commonModuleRuntime' provides a small runtime which enables starting independent services.
+The subproject 'commonModuleNCI' provides a small runtime which enables starting independent services.
 1. In subproject clients/java call `docker-compose up`.
 This starts a postgres database, an acivemq broker, a keycloak and other things important for running the prototype.
 This must only be done once.
 2. In another tab of your terminal call `./gradlew :commonModuleRuntime:bootRun` to start the runtime itself.